When You Catch Children Swearing

 Remember your reaction the first time your four-year-old used a four-letter word?
 Did your mouth drop open, but with no sound coming out?
 Did you drop your fork at the dinner table?
 Did your ears turn red?
 To growing children, toilet talk is as curious as the functions it stands for.
 To children words are not “dirty” until you tell them so.
-Be prepared for colorful words to come out of children’s mouths around age four.
+Be prepared to start to hear children swearing around age four.

 Children pick up words from all over and try them out.
 Whether or not they continue to use them depends on how frequently they hear them and the effect these words have on their audience.
 Kids won’t even know what some of the words they hear mean (i.e., the “f-word”).
-That’s why it’s wise not to overreact.
+That’s why it’s wise not to overreact to children swearing.
 This stage will pass.
 Here’s how to deal with toilet talk.

-- Provide alternatives.
-If your child by reflex uses obscenities when angry, practice alternative reactions: “I hit my finger — ouch!”
+If you hear your children swearing when angry, practice alternative reactions: “I hit my finger — ouch!”
 Words release tension, so model alternatives.
 Try the classics: “darn,” “ow,” “heck,” “shoot,” “phooey…” Or use some more original epithets: “fiddlesticks,” “Christopher Columbus.”

-- Ignore.
 Children learn what words have shock value, and the more the audience reacts the more an encore is likely.
-After you’re sure your child understands the houserules and that certain words are not allowed in public, ignore an occasional lapse.
+After you’re sure your child understands the house rules and that certain words are not allowed in public, ignore an occasional lapse.
 Intensify your praise for nicer alternatives.

 Set the Standard of Language that You will Allow in your Home

 If you hear your children swearing you should sit down with them and explain exactly why it’s offensive.